Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Lower Bound Proofs With Ontology

-\end{itemize} is an $\ALCO(\Sigma)$-bisimulation $S$ on $\Imc$ with $(b,d)\in S$.
+\end{itemize} is an $\ALCO(\Sigma)$-bisimulation $S$ on $\Imc$ with $(b^\Imc,d)\in S$.

 ``2 $\Rightarrow$ 1''.
 Assume that $\Imc,b^{\Imc}\sim_{\ALCO,\Sigma} \Jmc,d$ for some $d\not=b^{\Jmc}$.
 As argued above, due to the $r$-self loop at $b^\Imc$, from $d$ there has to be an outgoing infinite $r$-path on which all $s$-trees are $\ALCO(\Sigma)$-bisimilar.
 Since $\Imc$ is a model of $\Omc$, all these $s$-trees are additionally labeled with some auxiliary concept names not in $\Sigma$, depending on the distance from their roots on $\rho$.
 Using the concept inclusions in \Omc and the arguments given in their description, it can be shown that all $s$-trees contain a computation tree of $M$ on input $w$ (which is solely represented with concept names in $\Sigma$). \end{proof} The same ontology $\Omc$ can be used for the remaining DLs with nominals.
-For $\ALCO^{u}$, exactly the same proof works.
-For the DLs with inverse roles the infinite $r$-path $\rho$ has to be extended to an infinite $r^{-}$-path.
+For $\ALCO^{u}$, exactly the same proof works; in particular, note that both the bisimulation $S$ constructed in ``$1\Rightarrow 2$'' and its inverse are surjective.
+For the DLs with inverse roles the (one-way) infinite $r$-path $\rho$ has to replaced by a two-way infinite path in ``$1\Rightarrow 2$''.

 Using the ontology $\Omc$ defined above we define a new ontology $\Omc'$ to obtain the \TwoExpTime lower bound for signatures $\Sigma'=\text{sig}(\Omc')\setminus\{b\}$.
 Fix a role name $r_{E}$ for any concept name $E\in \text{sig}(\Omc)\setminus \Sigma$.
 Now replace in $\Omc$ any occurrence of $E\in \text{sig}(\Omc)\setminus \Sigma$ by $\exists r_{E}.\{b\}$ and denote the resulting ontology by $\Omc'$. \begin{lemma} The following conditions are equivalent: \begin{enumerate}